 So what are the consequences of this move?
 Well, for starters, growing use of ad blockers on the Internet is a primary cause of the decline of ad-based revenue; to the tune of $22 billion in fact.
 And while a majority of the media consumption in the modern world is done on smartphones and handheld devices, only a fraction of that market was had access to ad blockers.
 Now, having Apple, a major hardware manufacturer deciding to offer their users an ad-free experience, that number quoted above is more than likely to increase.
-While it may lead to a better surfing experience for users, the ripples of this wave may be more far reaching that just affecting content creators who live off of advertisements.
+While it may lead to a better surfing experience for users, the ripples of this wave may be more far reaching than just affecting content creators who live off of advertisements.
 Just how big are these ripples?
 Well, that’s what we intend to find out!

 What Apple Did and Why

 Apple has handled ad blocking in the recently launched iOS9 deviously well.
 While they’re famous for being very restrictive in their approach to iOS, they have done quite the opposite thing with ad blocking.
 Instead of rolling out a system app that handles all of the ad blocks, they have instead ingrained support via system APIs so that iOS 9 can support ad blocking via 3rd party software downloadable from the App Store.
 While the proverbial stone kills two birds, there are quite a few birds that have been fallen by this move from Apple.